This blog post is all about the best music festivals around the world in 2026.

 Austin City Limits (ACL) is a massive festival held in Zilker Park in two back-to-back weekends.

-It takes advantage of the city’s status as the “Live Music Capital of the World” by featuring a wide variety of genres—rock, hip-hop, pop, country, and EDM among them.
+It takes advantage of the city’s status as the “Live Music Capital of the World” by featuring a wide variety of genres like rock, hip-hop, pop, country, and EDM.

 Plus, Austin’s food scene is to die for, so don’t skip the BBQ or Tex-Mex.

-The Best Music Festivals: When It Usually Happens
+The Best Music Festivals: When Austin City Limits Usually Happens

 Early to mid-October, benefiting from milder autumn weather in Texas.